Introduction to Imagine 2084 Music Video

 While all the images were created by AI, all the music was made by two humans, specifically me on vocals, guitar, and sound effects (I am the voice of Moloch) and my old friend Mark Johnson.
 Mark is a multi-talented, multi-instrumentalist who added virtually every other sound on the recording, including keys, drums, and strings, plus making my stuff sound better than it deserves.
 I owe much of the success of the results of this song to Mark’s incredible talent.

 Nearly all our collaboration was done by text, email, and exchanging sound files on the Internet; I believe we had only one phone call during the whole process.
-We individually used different Digital Audio Workstations to layer the tracks one on top of the other, technology that Pink Floyd and The Beatles could only dream of having while making The Wall or Abby Road, but that is today available to any two-bit hacker like me.
+We individually used different Digital Audio Workstations to layer the tracks one on top of the other, technology that Pink Floyd and The Beatles could only dream of having while making The Wall or Abby Road, but that is available today to any two-bit hacker like me.

 A few factoids: